lucasnp-dev/board/README.md

    - Date and description fields are required.
    - Sections are required in all meetings.

-4. **Section**
+4. **Item**
-   - The user can create, read, update, or delete a section if their role is admin or dev.
+   - The user can create, read, update, or delete a item if their role is admin or dev.
    - Description field is required.
-   - Parts are required in all sections.
+   - It can be a SECTION, PART or SHARED.

-5. **Part**
+   - SECTION must had a childrens.
-   - The user can create, read, update, or delete a part if their role is admin or dev.
+   - PART must have a parent.
-   - Description field is required.
+   - SHARED can be both and not had a member.

-6. **Organization**
+5. **Organization**
    - The user can create an organization.
    - The user can update and delete and organization their own member.
    - Name is required.
    - Domain is composed of a name.

-7. **Appartment**
+6. **Part**
    - The user can create, read, update, or delete a appartment if their role is dev, admin, or member.
-   - The Part and Member fields is required.
+   - The Item and Member fields is required.

 ## Installation and Configuration